Join Our FREE Live Webinar

 However, if you expect consistent income levels where avoiding capital gains tax seems unfeasible, considering alternatives like the IRC Section 1031 exchange can be beneficial.

-This exchange allows deferring capital gains tax by reinvesting the profits into another similar property, effectively delaying the tax implications.
+This exchange allows capital gains tax to be deferred by reinvesting the profits into another similar property, effectively delaying the tax implications.

 Can A 1031 Exchange Avoid Taxes On Flipping Houses?